Subscribie/stripe-connect-webhook-endpoint-router/README.md

 ### Create webhook endpoints in Stripe

 1. Check the webhook is *not* already created https://dashboard.stripe.com/webhooks (do you already see the endpoint?)
-   There should be two, one endpoint for connect accounts in testmode, and one for test accounts in live mode.
+   There should be two, one endpoint for connect accounts in testmode, and one for connect accounts in live mode.

 e.g. my-api-live.example.com/stripe_webhooks and my-api-test.example.com/stripe_webhooks